Leadershipstudy/Leadershipstudy/README.md

 - Determine the statistical relationships of how each person influenced the managed company.
 In addition, check whether personal data play a role, e.g. age and/or education..
 - Based on the results of the previous bullet, create the personal ranking of the managers.

+How we want to achieve this:
+- Collect data: a suitable crawler
+- Store data: database (postgres or mysql)